SRI-CSL/yices2/doc/sphinx/source/api-types.rst

      typedef struct ctx_config_s ctx_config_t;

-   When a context is created, it is possible to configue it to use a specific solver or combination of solvers.
+   When a context is created, it is possible to configure it to use a specific solver or combination of solvers.
 It is also possible to specify whether or not the context supports features such as backtracking and removal of formula (via a push/pop mechanism).